widefix/blog/_posts/2023-02-22-unlocking-the-power-of-chatgpt-with-ruby-a-beginners-guide.md

 Before you start integrating the ChatGPT API, you need to register for an API key and obtain your credentials from the ChatGPT website.
 To do that, follow this [page](https://platform.openai.com/account/api-keys){:ref="nofollow" target="_blank"}.

-Create the following class in your Ruby On Rails or pure Ruby project:
+Create the following class in your Ruby On Rails or any other Ruby-based project:

 ```ruby
 class OpenaiPrompt